bigdreamsweb3/JuliaOS/README.md

 Optionally, to avoid modifying your global Python installation, set up and activate a [virtual environment](https://docs.python.org/3/library/venv.html).

-You can now install the module using
+You can now install the package using

 ```
 pip install -e .
 ```

-Note that this performs an editable install, meaning that any changes made to the code of the module will be reflected in any scripts using the module.
+Note that this performs an editable install, meaning that any changes made to the code of the package will be reflected in any scripts using the package.

 #### Running the scripts

-After installing the `juliaos` module as described in the previous section, you should be able to run the simpler scripts in `python/scripts/`, e.g.:
+After installing the `juliaos` package as described in the previous section, you should be able to run the simpler scripts in `python/scripts/`, e.g.:

 ```
 python scripts/run_example_agent.py